jncfa/SHT1xController/README.md

 the status register of the sensor, you now have the ability to switch measurement resolution (supporting 8/12/14 bits data measurements) for increased precision or speed, and even use the sensor's internal heater in the measurements.
 It also contains an optional CRC-8 checksum calculation to verify data integrity (It's active by default, read below to find out how to disable this feature).

-Using preprocessor directives, you can enable/disable some procedures available in the class:
+Using preprocessor directives, you can disable some procedures available in the class:
-- *SHT1X_BITWISE_CRC* : Changes CRC-8 checksum calculation from a bytewise (using a lookup table) to a bitwise process;
+- *SHT1X_USE_BITWISE_CRC* : Changes CRC-8 checksum calculation from a bytewise (using a lookup table) to a bitwise process;
 - *SHT1X_NO_SAFEGUARD* : Disables SHT1x overheat safeguard procedures (may harm sensor in **long-term usage**);
-- *SHT1X_SIMPLE* : Removes all non-essencial procedures (this enables all directives below and disables all status registry methods);
 - *SHT1X_NO_CRC_CHECK* : Disables the CRC-8 checksum calculation within the data measurements;
-	- *SHT1X_NO_PULLUP* : Makes the data line value unknown (depends on the last bit emitted), but you gain extra memory space;
-	- *SHT1X_NO_DELAY_PULSE* : Removes the delay inbetween pulses (may result in **malfunctioning**);

 Repository Contents
 -------------------